 Tilden retired as Chair of Alaska Air Group in May 2022 and as CEO of Alaska Air Group in March 2021 after spending 31 years with the company.
 In these roles, he drove Alaska Air Group to focus on safety, low fares, profitable network growth, industry-leading operations, and outstanding customer service.
 The company earned 12-consecutive J.D.
 Power awards for highest customer satisfaction while Tilden was President and then CEO.

-Tilden follows recent BSA national chairs Dan Ownby, senior director of business development and joint ventures at Buckeye Partners; Jim Turley, former global chairman and CEO of Ernst & Young; Randall Stephenson, chairman and CEO of AT&T; former U.S. Secretary of Defense Dr. Robert M. Gates; Wayne M. Perry, former CEO and vice chairman of Edge Wireless (AT&T Wireless); and former U.S. Secretary of State Rex Tillerson.
+Tilden follows recent BSA national chairs Dan Ownby, President, West Shore Pipe Line Company; Jim Turley, former global chairman and CEO of Ernst & Young; Randall Stephenson, former Chairman & CEO of AT&T Inc.; former U.S. Secretary of Defense Dr. Robert M. Gates; Wayne M. Perry, former CEO and vice chairman of Edge Wireless (AT&T Wireless); and former U.S. Secretary of State Rex Tillerson.